Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Governing equations

 where the fluxes are

-This conservative form is a choice of our implementation.
-In previous work~\cite{GuoMcDevittTang2017}, it is shown that solving for $\tilde f$ helps diminish the negativity of the distribution function in the tail region.
+This conservative form is a choice of our implementation, \editAll{}{which eases the head-to-head comparison between the current implementation with our previous one~\cite{GuoMcDevittTang2017}.
+This choice is not critical for the success of the proposed AMR algorithm.} \editAll{In previous work [3], it is shown that solving for $\tilde f$ helps diminish the negativity of the distribution function in the tail region.}{}

 \secstatus{finished}